EPCCed/eidf-docs/docs/safe-haven-services/superdome-flex-tutorial/L4_parallelised_python_analysis.md

 if __name__ == "__main__":
 ```

-If you are struggling with this exercise then there is a solution available for you in the dask-pi.py file.
+If you are struggling with this exercise then there is a solution available for you [here](https://github.com/EPCCed/archer2-data-science/blob/master/exercises/dask/dask-pi.py).

 ## Signposting